The Redwood Trails

 They are connecting cultures through science, empowering them not only to be heard as indigenous people but also to gain knowledge from other cultures who are effected by similar issues, of land, of water, and of environmental shifts.
 Shifts that effect their heritage, their future, our future.

 Jon and Mary are collaborating and working to giving the indigenous people a seat, at a table, where policy decisions that effect them as communities are made.

-These communities and elders are so very vital to nature, sharing not only a wealth of knowledge, but also a library of sacred traditions and natural medicines, carnal and scientific data of the environment that surrounds them.
-The opportunity to learn from these self serving communities who have lived in harmony with nature for in some cases more than 4000 years is surely invaluable.
+These communities and elders are vital to nature, sharing not only a wealth of knowledge, but also a library of sacred traditions and natural medicines, carnal and scientific data of the environment that surrounds them.
+The opportunity to learn from these self serving communities who have lived in harmony with nature for in some cases more than 4000 years is invaluable.